LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

 .. method:: net_tcp_ssl()
 .. method:: net_tcp_ssl(fd::filedesc)

-   The first method creates and returns a new net_tcp_ssl object and accepts no parameters.
-The second creator method can be passed a filedesc object that will use to read and write data.
+   The first method creates and returns a new :type:`net_tcp_ssl` object and accepts no parameters.
+The second creator method can be passed a :type:`filedesc` object that will use to read and write data.

 Loading SSL Certificates